ken3stokes/Scofield/v1.2/README.md

 ## Privacy Features

 - All data is stored locally in your browser
-- No server-side storage or tracking
+- No server-side storage or transmission
+- Backup system for data preservation
-- Export/Import feature for data backup
+- No external dependencies for data storage

 ## Getting Started